What is Breathwork?

-- Feelings of openness, love, peace, and gratitude
+- Feelings of openness, love, peace, and gratitude, clarity, connection

 i've done kundalini yoga, meditation and yoga before but breath work was unlike anything i've ever experienced. i just did my FIRST BREath work session with gwen and all i can say is woa!
 It helps release trauma or ANYTHING else you're experiencing. i felt like i left my body.

-- Lee Tilghman, Blogger and Instagram @leefromamerica, Los Angeles, California
+- Lee Tilghman, Blogger, Influencer @leefromamerica, Los Angeles, California

 - Rianna Scipio, Imagine Sober Living, Los Angeles, California

 Breathwork is sacred and Gwen holds the safe and loving space necessary to experience the delicious releases or awarenesses that Breathwork may bring when in session.
 She's the guide and the master.
 So grateful for her expertise and loving spirit and the insights I've gained working with Gwen!